French presidential frontrunner Fillon under pressure over healthcare

-PARIS French Socialist would-be presidential candidate Manuel Valls on Friday attacked his conservative rival Francois Fillon's proposals to slash public payroll and health spending, saying they threatened the foundations of a welfare state dear to voters.
+PARIS (Reuters) - French Socialist would-be presidential candidate Manuel Valls on Friday criticized conservative rival Francois Fillon's proposals to slash public payroll and health spending, saying they threatened the foundations of a welfare state dear to voters.

 Valls' salvo came on the heels of an opinion poll showing 90 percent of people opposed to cutting spending on public healthcare - a Fillon proposal that is raising concern even in his own party, the center-right Les Republicains.

-"Things can be reformed, new sources of financing found ... but you can't talk about the public service like that, eliminate 500,000 jobs, privatize social welfare, end reimbursement of healthcare costs for a whole list of illnesses," said Valls.
+"Things can be reformed, new sources of financing found... but you can't talk about the public service like that, eliminate 500,000 jobs, privatize social welfare, end reimbursement of healthcare costs for a whole list of illnesses," Valls said.

 "This is what France is about: social welfare, healthcare, aid for the most vulnerable, pensions -- the pillars of the social contract," Valls told BFM TV in an interview.